7 Shi1 師

 The 5th line

-Text: There are animals on the farmland; it is instrumental in insisting on what is declared, (there will be) no fault (or calamity).
-The eldest son (i.e. an experienced person) leads Shi (troops), (while) the son of the younger brother (i.e. an inexperienced person) rides on a cart heavily loaded with cadavers (due to his disrupting the leadership); to persist is ominous.
+On the farmland there are birds; it is instrumental in insisting on what is declared, there will be no fault (or calamity).
+The eldest son (i.e. an experienced person) leads Shi (troops), while the son of the younger brother (i.e. an inexperienced person) rides on a cart heavily loaded with cadavers due to his disrupting the leadership; to persist is ominous.

 Line 5 at the king’s position is a political leader who is responsible for declaring war and appointing marshals.
 Launching a war requires an appropriate reason for the troops to fight; there must also be clear leadership so that the troops know whose instructions to follow.

-Animals treading on farmland will damage the crops, signifying the enemy is invading and the country is in danger.
+Birds on the farmland will peak the crops, signifying the enemy is invading and the country is in peril.
 It is clear that they must be beaten and repelled.
 There is no fault.
-The lower trigram Kan represented by line 2 denotes a pig, which is approaching the farmland of the upper trigram Kun.
+The lower trigram Kan (peril) represented by line 2 resembles the bird of Xiao Guo (hexagram 62), which is approaching the farmland of the upper trigram Kun1.
 Line 5 correlates with line 2, signifying it is entitled to catch it.

 However if the troops, led by an experienced person, become confused through the interference of an inexperienced person, the result will be failure; this is like the cart of the inexperienced person loaded with cadavers.
 It is ominous to persist in disrupting the leadership.

 Line 5, the representative line of the upper trigram Kun1 (troops), is in correlation with line 2, the marshal and the representative line of the inner lower trigram Zhen (to move, the eldest son).
 This signifies that the troops are legitimately led by the eldest son.
 However line 3, the son of the younger brother, i.e. an inexperienced person delegated to audit the marshal, rides over line 2 and creates confusing orders (see line 3).